MicrosoftDocs/iis-docs/iis/media/streaming-media-conference-workshops/live-broadcasting-with-silverlight-and-windows-media-streaming-media-west-2009.md

 ---
-title: "Live Broadcasting with Silverlight and Windows Media - Streaming Media West 2009 | Microsoft Docs"
+title: "Live Broadcasting with Silverlight and Windows Media | Microsoft Docs"
 author: Microsoft
 description: "This video is from the 'Live Broadcasting with Silverlight and Windows Media' pre-conference workshop conducted by Chris Knowlton at Streaming Media West in..." ms.author: iiscontent